Pigging: Pigging operations

 The pigging installation shown (right) is known as an Above Ground Installation (AGI).
 It is part of the UK's National Transmission System for natural gas.
-It shows two pig launcher/ receivers.
-There are at the end of two 24 in diameter pipelines that carry gas under the River Thames between East Tilbury Essex and Shorne in Kent.
+It shows two pig launcher/ receivers at the end of two 24 in diameter pipelines that carry gas under the River Thames, between East Tilbury in Essex and Shorne in Kent.
 Should one pipeline be damaged, by a ship's anchor for example, that line can be isolated and the second pipeline allows gas to flow across the river.

 Mechanical interlocks

 There are many reports of incidents in which operators have been injured or even killed while performing a pigging operation.
 Common causes of such events are: